robpieke/advent2022/README.md

 ### Day 18 - R

 This was a tough one for me, with zero experience using R. I really struggled with my ignorance of R vectors vs lists vs matrices vs data frames, but was pretty satisfied with my approach for the first half of the day's puzzle.
 It felt like R was a great fit for this challenge, allowing a really concise solution leveraging R's data processing capabilities.
 The second half proved a further struggle, however.
 I knew the approach I wanted to take, but the implementation left me feeling like I was no longer taking advantage of R and was doing a fairly literal translation of the solution as I'd implement it in Python (or similar).

+### Day 19 - V

+This was the day's puzzles that I started last (though I still finished these before 22b), so I was running low on languages to choose from.
+I don't remember how I found V, but it made some bold performance promises, and the syntax looked close enough to C/C++ to be easily approachable.
+On the whole I actually found it pretty good, with some interesting language design and excellent docs (https://github.com/vlang/v/blob/master/doc/docs.md).
+One life-saver for this day's puzzles was the built-in profiler, which revealed that my never-finishing code was spending pretty much all its time appending to a `datatypes.Queue` that only tracked a `head` pointer and thus had `O(n)` cost for `push`.
+After making a local modified copy of the underlying `LinkedList` struct to also track `tail` and give `O(1)` for `push`, the hotspot in the profile vanished and my code ran in a few seconds.

 ### Day 20 - Tcl